-Prerequisite(s): 30 credits or more
+Prerequisite(s): 30 credits earned Corequisite(s): none

-FIRE 205 Fire & Life Safety Educator
+FIRE 205 Fire and Life Safety Educator 3 cr.

 This course is designed to meet the requirements of the NFPA 1035, the professional qualification standards for Public Fire and Life Safety Educator I and II.
 The course combines student activities, instructor presentations and community-based projects to develop skills and knowledge in the field.
 The course will provide students with the knowledge to design a public fire and life safety program, to organize a budget to meet the needs of the program, and to present a fire safety or life safety education presentation.
 Students can earn state certification from successful completion of this course and community based teaching assignments.